 Unusually, this example is fitted with its own photocell; most of the examples on the A50 itself are group-switched.

-12 m columns supporting 250 W SON-T Alpha 2000s are installed on the roundabouts above the A50; these examples are pictured on that road's interchange with the A38, near the Toyota car factory.
+12 m columns supporting 250 Watt SON-T Alpha 2000s are installed on the roundabouts above the A50; these examples are pictured on that road's interchange with the A38, near the Toyota car factory.

 This close-up reveals that the lamp (and therefore, the lampholder too) is completely out of the correct focusing position within the optic.
 The lantern fitted to the column behind this example in the above picture was in similar condition.

-The main carriageway is lit with 150 W examples.
+The main carriageway is lit with 150 Watt examples.

 The majority of columns are mounted in the central reservation on twin-arm brackets, although some single-arm examples exist at the points where there are emergency lay-bys, as seen above.

 As mentioned above, the majority of the lanterns employed on these scheme are group-controlled; therefore, individual photocells are not fitted.

 An oddity with the Alpha 2000's design is that the front panel on the top section of the canopy appears to be removable, and indeed, it is; however, the rest of the canopy must be hinged open first, and the panel unscrewed from inside.
 Perhaps an earlier version of the design allowed the panel to be opened from the outside, in order to access the lamp area without opening the whole canopy.